alex-seville/feta/README.md

 ### Todo

--improve reporting of regression, make regression report available -sidebar needs to be expandable
+-improve reporting of regression, make regression report available -cleanup classes in CSS/HTML
+-sidebar needs to be expandable
--screenshot to check for css regressions (just in phantom script probably) -capture double click, scroll
--maybe have test manifest to load multiple tests
+-screenshot to check for css regressions (just in phantom script probably) -capture double click, scroll, change events (capturing change events will help to make keypress events more reliable) -maybe have test manifest to load multiple tests
--reactor panel, devtools, background, and timeouts in test
+-reactor panel, devtools, and timeouts in test
+-make tests editable in the panel?
+-save tests to memory (maybe optionally local/session storage)